SuspiciousLookingOwl/transformice.js/website/docs/api/interfaces/clientevents.md

 •  **friendAdd**: (friend: [Player](../classes/player.md)) => void

-Emitted when a friend is connected
+Emitted when a friend is added to friend list

 ___